logforce/logforce.github.io/README.md

 ## Summary

 **ecOS** is the endpoint’s cognitive shell — a precise, CLI‑driven environment that makes security immediate, explainable, and adaptive.
-Running on top of the **Large Telemetry Model (LTM)**, ecOS unifies sensing, reasoning, and enforcement under **Auto Generative Reinforced Learning**, so every system can defend itself, learn from experience, and transform expert judgment into enduring capability.
+Running on top of LOGFORCE **Large Telemetry Model (LTM)**, ecOS unifies sensing, reasoning, and enforcement under **Auto Generative Reinforced Learning**, so every system can defend itself, learn from experience, and transform expert judgment into enduring capability.